au190/au190_mqtt_irrigation/README.md

 If you have more zones, you can add more Sonoff 4CH or any other MQTT devices.

-1. Sonoff 4CH with Tasmota software
+1. WEMOS-D1-MINI with Tasmota software

 ```
 switch: